 Photo Credit: Experience Grand Rapids

-We hope as you walk the streets of Grand Rapids, you will sense the healing and see the beauty of our city that was initiated and created by the people of our city.
+We hope as you walk the streets of Grand Rapids through these images, you will sense the healing and see the beauty of our city that was initiated and created by the people of our city.
 There is not a more perfect example of a butterfly hatching from its cocoon.
 Grand Rapids is a city of growth.
 Be the change with us!

 Follow and use the hashtag #WindowsGR.
 Check out DGRI's photo gallery for more pictures of this project.